PrefectHQ/prefect/docs/ui/workspaces.md

 ## Workspace transfer

-Workspace transfer enables you to move an existing workspace from a personal account to an organization, or between organizations.
+Workspace transfer enables you to move an existing workspace from one account to another.
+For example, you may transfer a workspace from a personal account to an organization.

 Transferring a workspace enables you to take existing configuration and flow run history with you as projects move to different teams or organizations.
 Without transfer, users moving to a new organization from, for example, a personal account would need to re-create all of their block, deployment, notification, and work queue configuration in a new workspace.
 Additionally, any flow run history would remain in the personal workspace.

 !!! note "Workspace transfer permissions"
-    You must initiate workspace transfer from the workspace to be transferred.
-Therefore, workspace transfer must be initiated by a user with admin priviliges for the workspace to be transferred.
+    Workspace transfer must be initiated or approved by a user with admin priviliges for the workspace to be transferred.

-    For example, if you are transferring a personal workspace to an organization, the owner of the personal account is the default admin for that account and must initiate the transfer.
+    For example, if you are transferring a personal workspace to an organization, the owner of the personal account is the default admin for that account and must initiate or approve the transfer.

 ### Transfer a workspace